 Tire inflation tips for safety and tire longevity

-*Do not over inflate your tires, it causes tire deformation which may lead to tire burst, poor handling, bumpy ride, decreased braking, ABS malfunction..
+*Do not over inflate your tires, it causes tire deformation which may lead to tire burst, poor handling, bumpy ride, decreased braking performance, ABS malfunction..

-* Do not under inflate your tires, it causes overheating due to sidewall over flexing, high rolling resistance leading to increased fuel consumption, tire burst,
+* Do not under inflate your tires, it causes overheating due to sidewall over flexing, high rolling resistance leading to increased fuel consumption, and could lead to tire burst Also.

 *Cold inflation pressure is always lower when tire is cold than when heated up.
 Always check your inflation pressure when tire is cold.
 Pressure can rise by up to 4 psi when tire is hot.
 There is about 1 psi increase in pressure for a 10 degree rise in temperature